-Update: Sept.
-4, 2018 – Ryan Loper was offered and accepted a full-time position with the team he's interned with for the past two summers.
-He'll start his new role at the laboratory after he graduates in September 2019!
+Update: Nov.
+7, 2019 – In 2018, Ryan Loper was offered and accepted a full-time position with the team he interned with for two summers at JPL.
+He now works as a mechanical engineer at the Laboratory.

 During his seven years in the Marine Corps, traveling around the world, Ryan Loper saw how much an education could change a person’s life.
 When his service ended, he enrolled in community college, just to, “take a couple of classes and see,” he said – until it ended up changing the course of his life as well.
 Now a student at Stanford, a two-time JPL intern, and an alumnus of and volunteer for the NASA Community College Aerospace Scholars (NCAS) program, Loper is helping build a test bed for a next-generation space telescope.
 We caught up with him to find out how he made the transition from military to student life and what he hopes his future at JPL will bring.